funstory-ai/aifw/README.md

 }
 ```

-- openai-api-key: Your API key string used for authentication.
+- openai-api-key: Your LLM API key string used for authentication.
 - openai-base-url: Base URL of an OpenAI-compatible endpoint (e.g., OpenAI, a gateway, or a vendor’s OpenAI-style API).
 - openai-model: Default model identifier for requests (can be overridden internally as needed).